rwilliams/jrubywiki/Java-extensions-for-JRuby-using-polyglot-maven.md

 You can get the latest release of maven (apache-maven-3.3.9) [here][], you need at least version-3.3.1 for polyglot maven.

-In you project directory create a `.mvn` folder and create `extensions.xml` in that folder (this lets maven know that it should expect a `pom.rb` file, for polyglot-ruby rather than a `pom.xml` for regular maven).
+In your project directory create a `.mvn` folder and create `extensions.xml` in that folder (this lets maven know that it should expect a `pom.rb` file, for polyglot-ruby rather than a `pom.xml` for regular maven).
 Before you do this you should probably clone and build our example project (navigate to extensions/basic/jruby-ext and `rake`  to compile and test).